-Subpart 1.
+- Subpart 1.
 Certificate of approval.
-Any laboratory may apply for a certificate of approval.
+Any laboratory may apply for a certificate of approval. - Subp.

-Subp.
 2. Application.
-The application for the initial issuance of a certificate of approval shall be submitted by the laboratory to the board on forms provided by the board.
-The application form shall request information from the applicant that includes but is not limited to the following:

-A. Name and address of laboratory.
-If one company operates several laboratories, separate applications for each location are required.

-B. Name of person making application for the laboratory and his position therewith.

-C. Tests for whom approval is sought.

-D. Personnel for whom approval is sought.
+The application for the initial issuance of a certificate of approval shall be submitted by the laboratory to the commissioner of health on forms provided by the commissioner of health.
+The application form shall request information from the applicant that includes but is not limited to the following: - A. Name and address of laboratory.
+If one company operates several laboratories, separate applications for each location are required. - B. Name of person making application for the laboratory and his position therewith. - C. Tests for whom approval is sought. - D. Personnel for whom approval is sought. - Subp.

-Subp.
 3. Subsequent issuances of the certificate of approval.
-The application for subsequent issuances of a certificate of approval shall be submitted by the laboratory to the board on forms provided by the board.
+The application for subsequent issuances of a certificate of approval shall be submitted by the laboratory to the commissioner of health on forms provided by the commissioner of health.
 The application form shall request information from the applicant that includes but is not limited to the following: that information listed in subpart 2; and dates of any previous certificate of approval.